When Blue Tiger Pizza operator Dylan Hutter scans the horizon on Eagle Road, he must feel like a caged animal.

 “We’re kind of happy about that,” he adds.

 Blue Tiger, which opened this week at 1435 N. Eagle Road, adds a Pacific Northwest edge to West Ada County.
 Hutter, who grew up in Portland, recently sold his two restaurants there.
 He pulled up stakes and moved to Idaho to be closer to family.
-Hutter brought in a team from Portland and Seattle to open Blue Tiger, which he co-owns.
+Hutter brought in a team from Portland and Seattle to open Blue Tiger.

 Don’t worry, though.
 They aren’t trying to make Boise — er, Meridian — the next Portland.